 A Is for Atom

-This animated short film, produced in the 1950s by the Walt Disney Company for General Electric, explains what an atom is and provides an introduction to nuclear energy.
+This animated short film, produced in the 1950s by John Sutherland Productions for General Electric, explains what an atom is and provides an introduction to nuclear energy.

 Narrator: The Atomic Age was born.
 There is no denying that since that moment, the shadow of the atom bomb has been across all our lives.
 All men of goodwill earnestly hope that a realistic control of atomic weapons can and will be achieved.
 Meanwhile, good sense requires that all of us prepare for any eventuality.
 But wisdom demands, too, that we take time to understand this force.
 Because, here, in fact, is the answer to a dream as old as man himself, a giant of limitless power at man’s command.